 The Faber Academy and the Writing a Novel program

 Joey Connolly, Head of Faber Academy in the UK, on the beginnings of the Academy, writing communities and what comes next for Faber in the UK.

 2021 Scholarship winners for Writing for Children & Writing Young Adult Fiction

-The Faber Writing Academy is thrilled to announce the recipients of our two scholarships in Writing For Children and Writing Young Adult Fiction.
+Faber Writing Academy is thrilled to announce the recipients of our scholarships in Writing for Children and Writing Young Adult Fiction.

 What makes a great application for Writing a Novel?
 (Part 2)

 We asked Kathryn Heyman and Margo Lanagan what they’re hoping to discover when they read applications for ‘Writing a Novel’.

 2020 Scholarship winner Coco Huang on ‘Writing a Novel’

 My experiences at Faber taught me that there are three things a writer needs: patience, dedication and support.